Kindle Store: Lending Library

 The Lending Library was added in late 2011 for Amazon Prime members with Kindle e-readers.
 This perk allows access to the "Kindle Owners' Lending Library" where users can borrow one e-book, choosing from over 600,000 titles as of July 2014, per calendar month from the Kindle Store for free.
 The library was later expanded to include Fire tablets; as of February 2018, the service had over 1.7 million titles available.

 Kindle Unlimited

 In July 2014, Amazon added the Kindle Unlimited subscription service that initially offered unlimited access to over 638,000 titles and over 7,000 audiobooks for a $9.99 monthly fee.
 As of June 2015, there were over one million titles available in Kindle Unlimited, from publishers such as Houghton Mifflin Harcourt, Lonely Planet, Simon & Schuster, Wizarding World Digital, and Workman Publishing Company.
 As of February 2017, the U.S. version of Kindle Unlimited includes over 1.5 million titles includes over 290,000 foreign language titles.
 Amazon pays authors by using a per-page rate and during 2016 nearly $200 million was paid to authors.
 In 2019, Amazon paid over $300 million to authors and publishers that provide content to Kindle Unlimited.
+Jeff Duntemann reported that 40% of the revenue in 2015 for his The Cunning Blood came from the program.
+Because of the novel's long length he was paid more if a reader finished the book through Kindle Unlimited than from selling a copy for $2.99, Duntemann said.